polyaxon/polyaxon/site/integrations/artifacts-on-minio.md

 ---
 title: "Artifacts on Minio"
 meta_title: "Minio"
-meta_description: "Using Minio buckets to organize your jobs outputs and experiment artifacts.
+meta_description: "Using Minio buckets to organize your jobs' outputs and experiments' artifacts.
 Polyaxon allows users to connect to one or multiple buckets on Minio to store job outputs and experiment artifacts."
 custom_excerpt: "Minio is a high performance distributed object storage server, designed for large-scale private cloud infrastructure."
 image: "../../content/images/integrations/minio.png"
 author: